 Having one of these conditions may make you a good candidate for endovascular embolization in Las Vegas or Henderson, NV, but it’s important to talk to your neurologist about the benefits and risks.

-Find a neurologist or neurosurgeon associated with Dignity Health - St. Rose Dominican or call 702.616.4900 to learn more.
+Find a neurologist or neurosurgeon associated with Dignity Health - St. Rose Dominican hospitals or call (702) 616-4900 to learn more.

 Interventional radiologists perform endovascular embolization in the radiology departments of our hospitals.
 They often specialize in certain areas, including neurology.
 Embolization is an image-guided procedure performed with a catheter, a narrow tube that is inserted into a blood vessel.